TJVB/laravel-githash/README.md

 ## Blade component
 This package adds a default blade component that you can use with `<x-githash></x-githash>` to show the short and githash on your (admin) pages.
-This has the option add a version statement short or long to only show on eof the versions. `<x-githash version="short"></x-githash>`
+This has the option add a version statement short or long to only show on of the versions. `<x-githash version="short"></x-githash>`

 ## About command
 If the Laravel about command is available it will add information about the hash and the cache status.
 This can be disabled in the config.